|

 nothing to define them and nothing to give the story any resistance.

-The result is a film which starts in medias res, goes on to a
+The result is a film that starts in medias res, goes on to a

 then ends with the hero's (and the committee of writers') one good idea,

-which still is too predictable and not really brings the story to
+which still is too predictable and doesn't really bring the story to

 any conclusion – other than the fact that there seems to be a sequel